1.1 The Human Cost of Military Operations

 This is the context within which this paper addresses the following three main points.
 They concern:

-- what can be affirmed with scientific certitude about the diagnosis of PTSD itself;
+- what can be affirmed with some scientific certitude about the diagnosis of PTSD itself;

 - what we know about the prevalence of PTSD and other mental health problems in members of the CF and veterans; and